ArchILLtect/API_Interface/D&D_API_5e/readme.txt

 <br>
 Fix Nav Bar.<br>
 ---Need drop down menus.<br>
-*1*Add more filter options.<br>
 ---Using the file(s) created named filterInfo.json.<br>
----Add 'data-<attributeType>' attributes to the cards/lists <article> elements created with addCards/addLists to match the filter <select> elements.<br>
----Filter by range: Create function to separate number and feet and then divide ranges into steps.
------->I.e. 1-50ft, 51-100ft,101-150ft,151-300ft,301-600ft,>600ft.
-See if other ranges beyond just the feet ranges.
 Integrate Monsters, equipment, etc. that needs to be imported.<br>
-Add if conditional for input of None on modal window items.<br>
 Fix the modal window footer and header styles.<br>

 ---Make gifs using extra images.<br>